 For the elective rotations, learners are given a considerable amount of responsibility in selection of these sites.
 Some learners in the past have chosen to extend some of their core rotations to use the 4-week elective time, while some have elected to complete rotations out of state or in preparation for an employment opportunity.

 Can I work and be a PA student?

 According to our policy, employment by or in the Wake Forest School of Medicine Physician Assistant Program during the period of matriculation is strictly prohibited.
 Due to the rigorous nature of the curriculum, employment outside of the Wake Forest School of Medicine Physician Assistant Program during the period of matriculation is highly discouraged.

 Is a background check performed for admission?

-All students who enter the Wake Forest School of Medicine Physician Assistant Program will be required to have a criminal background check completed prior to matriculation.
-A signed Background Check Authorization Form which authorizes WFSM Department of PA Studies to conduct a background check will be obtained from each applicant who has accepted an offer of admission to the WFSM PA Program.
-The offer of admission is conditional upon results of the background check and health screening.
-Acceptance into the Wake Forest School of Medicine PA Program does not imply or guarantee that the student will be able to obtain state licensure upon graduation.
+All students who enter the Wake Forest School of Medicine Physician Assistant Program will be required to have a criminal background check and health assessment completed prior to matriculation.
+The offer of admission is conditional upon results of the background check and health assessment, to include a drug screen.
+During enrollment, repeat background checks, health and drug screens may be required.
+If a prospective student declines to undergo the background check or health assessment including a drug screen, or if findings of a grievous nature are revealed, the offer of admission will be revoked.
+If a student declines to undergo a background check, health assessment, or drug screen while enrolled in the program or if findings of a grievous nature are revealed, this will be grounds for dismissal from the program.
+Acceptance into and successful completion of the Wake Forest School of Medicine PA Program does not imply or guarantee that the student will be able to obtain state licensure upon graduation.